babyman/coursera-getdata/README.md

 ### run_analysis.R will:
-- download the source data zip file if it does not exist locally
+- download the source data zip file if it does not exist in the working directory and is named `Dataset.zip`
 - extract the zip data to the current working directory
 - combine the following files to create a data set that contains columns for the subject, activity and all the mean and standard deviation features from the original source data (those identified in the original data set by "-mean()" and "-std()" in the feature column name)
  - ./data/features.txt